dandavies23/barre-fitness/README.md

 1. Code out site structure, repo and basic layout

-2. Export databases from Team Up, restructure in JSON Format
+2. Export shop databases from TeamUp, restructure in JSON Format

 3. Structure databases in Django’s SQL DB

-4. Map out DB interrelation for members - booked classes etc
+### Sprint 3: Skeleton, structure and surface

-5. Create basic shopping app from end-to-end based on learning in previous Walkthrough
+1. Create basic shopping app from end-to-end based on learning in previous Walkthroughs.

-6.  **Deploy to Heroku**

-7. Integrate Stripe, S3 for images
+2. Create fixtures from current shop within team-up

+3. Add pictures and styling which chime with current branding. (see design)

+4. Deploy to Heroku, add images to AWS - issues with [deployment to Heroku](#automated-deployment-suspension) and timescale to get AWS working.
+Content freeze for CI Marking.

+### Sprint 4 structure

+1. Mop up of previous issues and process.

+2. Create new project Kanban.

+3. Stage media connect Django to AWS S3

+4. Stripe integration

+5. Working basket and members area

+5. Map out DB interrelation for members - booked classes etc

+### Sprint 5 Surface

+1. Work on customer to and from public WP and this proposed version

+2. Add other elements so site could potentially replace more of the site.

+3. Reintroduce Team-Up purely as a booking service within site.

+Later sprints

-8. Upload membership database and link member info with history
+1. Upload membership database and link member info with history (anonmised for from TeamUp)

-9. Integrate members calendar
+2. Integrate members calendar and booking system into Database.

-*Project stalled at point 6 as ​Heroku automatic deployment stalled this process*